Armas-Eino Martola: Post-war career

-Following the end of Continuation War, Martola was briefly appointed to the position of deputy minister of foreign affairs during the short-lived Urho Castrén Cabinet of 1944.
-Between 1944 and 1946, he served as the governor (maaherra) of Uusimaa Province.
-From 1946 to 1963, he pursued a civilian career in the paper industry.
+When the Urho Castrén Cabinet was formed in late September 1944, it was considered necessary to have two foreign ministers.
+Martola was appointed deputy foreign minister under the experienced Carl Enckell.
+In this capacity, he unsuccessfully attempted to find ways to prevent the dissolution of the White Guard organization.
+The Castrén government resigned in November 1944, and Martola was then appointed Governor (maaherra) of Uusimaa Province.
+He faced criticism from communists who had re-entered public life after years of underground activity.
+In the spring of 1946, he was dismissed on the initiative of Interior Minister Yrjö Leino, in what was part of the far left's so-called "spring cleaning."
+Martola subsequently moved into the paper industry, serving among other roles as director of the Paper Office from 1949 to 1963.
 During his civilian career, Martola also acted as the chairman of the Finnish Red Cross (1951–1962), the Finno-Belgian Trade Association (1951–1962), the committee for organizing the 1952 Summer Olympics in Helsinki (1952), the board of the Foundation of Knights of the Mannerheim Cross (1954–1964), the delegation of the Foundation of the Knights of the Mannerheim Cross (1964–1977), the Foundation of Infantry (1958–1973) and the Jäger Union.

 During the Suez Crisis in 1956, Martola was called to serve as military advisor to Secretary-General of the United Nations Dag Hammarskjöld.
 He held the position between 1956 and 1957, and briefly again in 1958.
 In 1966, Martola was promoted to the rank of lieutenant general and given command of the United Nations Peacekeeping Force in Cyprus.
 He held the position until 1969, becoming the last of the Finnish jäger officers to serve in a military role.
 Having been promoted to the rank of general of the infantry in 1982, Martola died on 6 February 1986 in Helsinki.
 He is buried in the Hietaniemi cemetery.

 During his life, Martola was granted several Finnish awards, the most notable of which are the Mannerheim Cross 2nd class, the Grand Cross of the Order of the Lion of Finland, Order of the Cross of Liberty, Order of the White Rose of Finland and Medal for humane benevolence (Pro Benignitate Humana).
 He was also a recipient of many foreign awards, such as the Dutch Order of Orange-Nassau, the Belgian Order of the Crown, the Brazilian Order of the Southern Cross, the Italian Order of the Star of Italian Solidarity, the Norwegian Order of St. Olav, the Polish Order of Polonia Restituta, the French Legion of Honour, the Romanian Order of the Crown, the Swedish Order of the Sword, the Danish Order of the Dannebrog and the German Iron Cross.